-Italians (Apis mellifera ligustica) are said to be the world's most widely distributed honey bee.
+Italian (Apis mellifera ligustica) bees are said to be the world's most widely distributed honey bee.
 They are thought to have evolved in the Italian peninsular south of the Alps, therefore in a climate that is reliable and warm for much of the year.
-In conditions like that it evolved to be very prolific, with queens laying throughout the year.
+In conditions like that, it evolved to be very prolific, with queens laying throughout the year.

 Italians are very prolific, always needing large brood boxes, or multiple boxes of smaller hives.
 Double brood BS hives won't be too big.
-Many years ago I came across a new beekeeper locally who had just come out of the RAF and was going to set the beekeeping world alight.
+Many years ago, I came across a new beekeeper locally who had just come out of the RAF and was going to set the beekeeping world alight.
 He bought 6 "special" queens from Italy and those colonies had 3 national brood boxes largely filled with brood - they were massive colonies I have not seen the like of since.
 He lost the lot the next winter (I suspect starvation and inexperience) and I never heard of him again!
 Yet another who thought more bees = more honey.

-In parts where there is reliable warm weather prolificacy is a benefit and is why they are popular in large honey producing countries such as America, Australia and New Zealand.
+In places where there is reliable warm weather, prolificacy is a benefit and is why Italians are popular in large honey producing countries such as America, Australia and New Zealand.
 This is a disadvantage where the climate has variable summers and long damp or cold winters, where there is little or no forage for 7-8 months of the year.
 Italians need a lot of food to keep them going through the year.
 I have seen estimates of two and a half times the amount of honey or syrup needed by a colony of Italians in comparison to native or near native bees.
 From my own observations I definitely wouldn't argue with that and think it probably on the generous side.
-This gives the beekeeper in the cooler climates three problems:-
+This gives the beekeeper with Italians in the cooler climates three problems:-

 Why do they need all this extra food?
 I think it's quite a complex issue, but here are my thoughts:-

-I have handled many colonies of what are known as "New Zealand Italians" and I agree they are very docile, but I get no feeling there is any stamina in them.
+I have handled many colonies of what are known as "New Zealand Italians" and I agree they are very docile, but I get no feeling there is any vigour in them.
 Even though they can be handled without smoke, I have come across more than one instance of colonies being vicious a couple of generations later (F2 aggression).
 Three of the most vicious colonies I have had to deal with were a result of this.
 A beekeeper asked to keep some bees on his allotment and was told he could, providing the bees were gentle and didn't sting other allotment holders.
-He bought 3 "New Zealand Italians" and they were very docile, but they swarmed and the next generation were still O.K., but they swarmed again.
+He bought 3 "New Zealand Italian" queens and they were very docile, but they swarmed and the next generation were still O.K., then they swarmed again.
 They were pretty nasty and he was told to do something quick.
 What did he do?
-He bought 3 more New Zealand Italians and they quietened down, until they swarmed a couple of times and the same thing happened again.
-He was told to get rid of them.
+He bought 3 more New Zealand Italian queens and they quietened down, until they swarmed a couple of times and the same thing happened again.
+He was told to get rid of them for good.
 Another beekeeper bought them and couldn't deal with them, so asked me to help.

-It is widely known that Italian workers and drones don't fly at low temperatures.
-The latter may be the reason given for queens not mating in poor weather, especially if they are unable to perform Apiary Vicinity Mating (AVM).
+It is widely known that Italian workers, queens and drones don't fly at low temperatures.
+The latter two may be the reason often given for queens not mating in poor weather, especially if they are unable to perform Apiary Vicinity Mating (AVM).
 In addition, they may not go out on cleansing flights, perhaps defecating within the hive, so spreading nosema.

 Italians have a reputation for being good robbers and certainly I have observed hive entrances and seen yellow bees come out of one colony and go straight into another.
 In fairness that might be because they are easier to see, but if correct it would suggest they are more vulnerable to foul brood.